holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/10_accumulators/lesson_plan.md

     - Count all
     - Count `if_red`
     - Add up values of "low-value cards"
+    - Add up **all values** of cards
+        - No selection condition
 - Back to accumulator pattern
     - Other analogies people can think of?
     - Going to be using this all year
     - Surprised how much it shows up in CS
 - Start worksheet
+    - Work in pairs
+    - If finish early, can work on homework
+    - If don't finish by end of class, don't have to finish at all

 ### Homework